 “She’s getting her tray now.
 You’ll like her.”
-June takes a bit of her burger, leaving a stream of ketchup dribbling down her chin.
+June says, taking a bit of her burger, leaving a stream of ketchup dribbling down her chin.
 Around us, the cafeteria bustles as the smell of bulk bought and prepared food fills our nostrils.
 “She’s like you.
 A loser.”

 “Well, ok then.”
-I say.
-In front of me, spread on the lunch table like a dark buffet, is Nazi Ideology by Vasey, The Holocaust by Gilbert, and Five Chimneys by Lengyel, all evidence that the demands of Mr. Singer’s AP World History II class have permeated every aspect of my life, including my lunch break.
-I don’t mind.
+I say, a programmed response if there ever was one.
+In front of me, spread on the table like a dark buffet, is Nazi Ideology by Vasey, The Holocaust by Gilbert, and Five Chimneys by Lengyel, all evidence that the demands of Mr. Singer’s AP World History II class have permeated every aspect of my life, including my lunch break.
+I don’t mind though.
 It’s done wonders killing my appetite.
 “Whatever you say.”

 June eyes my research, substance for an MLA style fifteen page report due the middle of March.
 It’s a way, Mr. Singer says, to separate the wheat from the chaff, those with bright futures from those destined for life in retail.
 “Anything good?” she asks.